timoh6/GenPhrase/README.markdown

 GenPhrase is a secure passphrase generator for PHP applications.
 GenPhrase is based on passwdqc's pwqgen program.
 See http://www.openwall.com/passwdqc/

+GenPhrase can be used to generate secure and easy to memorize random passphrases.

-GenPhrase can use arbitary size wordlists (words for a passphrase are selected uniformly at random from the wordset).
+GenPhrase can use arbitary size wordlists.
+Words for a passphrase are selected uniformly at random from the wordset.

 Requirements
 ------------

-GenPhrase requires PHP version 5.3 or greater. mbstring extension must be also available if words are modified (e.g. capitalized).
+GenPhrase requires PHP version 5.3 or greater. mbstring extension must be available if words are modified (e.g. capitalized).